-When making payments abroad or in foreign online shops, have you ever been asked to choose whether the amount should be charged in Swiss francs or in the respective local currency?
+When making payments abroad, have you ever been asked to choose whether the amount should be charged in Swiss francs or in the respective local currency?
 This page explains why it might be worth it to pay in the local currency.

-As soon as you use your credit card at the payment terminal or enter your credit card details online, the payment system recognises the currency in which your credit card is billed.
+As soon as you use your credit card at the payment terminal, the payment system recognises the currency in which your credit card is billed.

 If your Viseca credit card is billed in Swiss francs and you are in Spain, for example, the merchant will give you a choice between paying in CHF or EUR.